elastos/Elastos/SPV/README.md

    --new, -n                           create a new sub account --addmultisig value, --multi value  add a multi-sign account with signers public keys
-                                       use -m to specify how many signatures are needed to create a valid transaction by default M is public keys / 2 + 1, witch means greater than half -m value                            the M value to specify how many signatures are needed to create a valid transaction (default: 0)
+                                       use -m to specify how many signatures are needed to create a valid transaction by default M is public keys / 2 + 1, which means greater than half -m value                            the M value to specify how many signatures are needed to create a valid transaction (default: 0)
    --balance, -b                       show accounts balances
 ```